 The satellite communications industry is moving toward HTS technology that employs multi-beam transmission for more efficient use of space segment.
 In addition to GEO-HTS, new satellite constellations of HTS-MEO and HTS-LEO (NGSO) are scheduled to be launched in the coming years.
-With the scheduled launch of numerous HTS, we believe that development of products using this technology for the different satellites and constellations will be an important competitive factor in the satellite communications market.
-We are continuing our efforts to enhance our current products and develop new ones to support the advantages of this technology.
+With the scheduled launch of numerous HTS and NGSO satellites, we believe that the development of products using this technology for the different satellites and constellations will be an important competitive factor in the satellite communications market.
+We are continuing our efforts to enhance our current products and develop new ones to support this technology's advantages.

-The continued increase in HTS supply is projected to produce a reduction in bandwidth price.
-This reduction is expected to make satellite communications economically viable for more broadband, cellular and mobility applications.
-Accordingly, satellite communications are expected to economically increase cellular coverage and service in rural, metro-edge and metro areas in developed and developing countries.
+The continued increase in HTS and VHTS GEO satellites and NGSO constellations supply is projected to reduce bandwidth price.
+This reduction is expected to make satellite communications economically viable for additional broadband, cellular and mobility applications.
+Accordingly, satellite communications are expected to economically increase cellular coverage and service in rural, metro-edge, and metro areas in developed and developing countries.